Good Samaritan Protocol

-- An individual who has committed other criminal offenses in association with the alcohol-related incident.
+- An individual who has committed other criminal offenses in association with the alcohol or drug related incident.

 When a UAGoodSam incident occurs, and either the University of Arizona Police Department or Department of Housing & Residential Life is notified, the names of the individuals are documented in the respective departments' reports with a short synopsis of the incident.
 The reports are forwarded to the Dean of Students Office for follow-up with the involved students related to an educational requirement.

-The University reserves the option to extend multiple exemptions under special circumstances.
+The University reserves the option to extend multiple exemptions under exceptional circumstances.

 A student who fails to comply with the educational requirement is subject to sanctions from the Dean of Students Office, under the ABOR Student Code of Conduct.